antislice/wheelie-slack-app/README.md

 * `/join-private <channel> Join a private channel.`
 * `/list-private [filter] List private channels.`

+#### Customization
+If you'd like to collect other information to show in the invite, you can!
+The attachments in `lib/buttons/invite/signup-message.js` correspond to the `name` of fields in your form.

 ### Other setup steps

 Visit `https://<appname>.herokuapp.com/install` and click the "Add to Slack" button.